 The NLA Licence does not permit:

-The University does not subscribe to the NLA's Digital Licence therefore digital copying is not permitted.
+The University does not subscribe to the NLA's Digital Licence; therefore, digital copying is not permitted.

-For further information please visit the NLA's website or see the CLA website for a comparison of the CLA and NLA Licences
+For further information, please visit the NLA's website or see the CLA website for a comparison of the CLA and NLA Licences.

 The educational licences are underpinned by copyright exceptions, which mean that where a particular work is not covered by a licence, an educational establishment is still able to copy it.
 This is to ease the burden on teachers and enable them to use extracts for the purpose of teaching and learning.